By Elli Papakonstantinou, Ariah Lester, and ODC Ensemble.

 Photo: Margriet Agricola

-- Understanding subject specific terminology, e.g., knowing that a viola profonda isn’t a 'deep viola' but a distinct instrument for which no Dutch or English equivalent exists.
+- Subject-specific terminology, for example knowing that a viola profonda is not a 'deep viola' but a distinct historical instrument with no direct Dutch or English equivalent.

-- Handling poor source texts, such as scripts lacking punctuation or adapting an outdated playtext with cuts and additions into surtitles.
+- Textually complex source material, such as scripts without punctuation or adapting heavily edited playtexts into surtitles.

-- Choosing the right Bible translation as a starting point for translating biblical texts (see the Statenbijbel example to the right / below.
+- Source selection, for instance choosing the appropriate Bible translation as a basis for translating biblical texts (see the Statenbijbel example).

 Statenbijbel